 Easy To Follow Free Diet Plans

 Starting the ketogenic diet may be challenging for those who are new to it.
-To make it easy for you, I have created several keto meal plans that include a print-friendly shopping lists and useful tips for meal preparation to save time and money.
+To make it easy for you, I have created several keto meal plans that include print-friendly shopping lists and useful tips for meal preparation to save time and money.

 No diet plan fits all and you may need to make small adjustments to fit your needs.
-You can find even more diet plans here: 2 premium diet plans for accelerated fat loss, and 2 more free diet plans including keto & paleo diet plan, vegetarian keto diet plan.
+You can find even more diet plans here: 2 premium diet plans for accelerated fat loss, and 2 more free diet plans including a keto & paleo diet plan, and a vegetarian keto diet plan.
 To get all 3 free diet plans, you can simply subscribe to our newsletter - it's free and we will never sell your e-mail address!

 You can search through the many recipes on my blog to find what fits your needs.
 If you need to limit your search to any special requirements, use the "categories" on the right side of my blog.

 - Stick with the keto ratio: 60-75% of calories from fat, 15-30% calories from protein and 5-10% calories from net carbs.

 - Start by getting the daily net carbs (total carbs without fiber) down to less than 50 grams, preferably 20-30 grams.
 Increase slowly to find the optimal carbs intake.
 Most of you will be able to stay in ketosis at 20-30 grams of net carbs per day.
 Find the carbs limit that allows you to stay in ketosis.